P.O. Box 64649

 “I’m not sure I’d call it an adventure.
 A misadventure, more likely.”

-There was another period of silence.
+A short period of silence took hold.
 Will watched Darby as he went about his chores on the Shooting Star.

 “Look, Will, we both know why you’ve stopped to talk with me.
 You’re worried about me.
 I appreciate your concern and your kindness, but I’m managing well enough.
 You’re welcome to come aboard for a few minutes while the steam is building, but I’m afraid that I can’t take anyone with me this morning.
 The regulations for steam-powered vessels require that whenever there are passengers there be an engineer aboard, in addition to the captain.
 I could lose my boat captain’s license if I were caught violating the regulation.
 I gave my engineer some time off and he’s gone out of town.”
 As he said this, Darby knew that he wasn’t representing the regulation in question entirely correctly, but he imagined that Will would have no idea about such things.